GoogleCloudPlatform/community/tutorials/claims-routing-istio/index.md

 ---
-title: Routing traffic by JSON Web Token claims with Istio
+title: Route traffic by JSON Web Token claims with Istio
-description: Using claims in JSON Web Tokens to route requests with Istio.
+description: Learn how to use claims in JSON Web Tokens to route requests with Istio.
 author: halvards
-tags: Google Kubernetes Engine, GKE, Istio, JWT, Identity Platform
+tags: Google Kubernetes Engine, GKE, JWT, Identity Platform
-date_published: 2020-08-03
+date_published: 2020-08-21
 ---

 Halvard Skogsrud | Solutions Architect | Google

-# Routing traffic by JSON Web Token claims with Istio

 This tutorial and sample code shows how Istio can route end user traffic based on claims in JSON Web Tokens (JWTs).
 The tutorial uses Identity Platform, but